ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 1. The `PinSiteData` object on which the method operates, and the input value provided to the method serve as the two operands in the binary math operation being performed.
 1. All methods can accept either a scalar, an array, `SiteData` object or `PinSiteData` as an input value.
 1. When the input is a `SiteData` or `PinSiteData` object it must match the same underlying type, `T`, as the `PinSiteData` object being operated on.
+1. When both operands are scaler, they must have identical data types, and that data type must be supported by the desired method.
-1. Both operands must be of identical data types, and that data type must be supported by the desired method.
+1. When one of the operand is `PinSiteData<T>` and other operand is scaler, then both operand must be of identical data type, `T`, and that data type must be supported by the desired method.
 1. When the underlying data, `T`,  of the `PinSiteData<T>` object is an array type, if the second operand is:
    1. Also an array type, the second operand must have the same length, dimensions, and underlying type as the array contained within the `PinSiteData<T>` object.
    1. Scalar type, the scalar type must match the array element type of the underlining data within the `PinSiteData<T>` object.